 Robert C. Hutchinson

-Robert C. Hutchinson, a long-time contributor to Domestic Preparedness, is a director at Black Swans Consulting LLC.
-Before joining the private sector, he was the chief of police for the Broward County Public School, Special Investigative Unit.
-He retired after over 28 years as a federal agent with the U.S. Department of Homeland Security and the U.S. Department of the Treasury.
-His positions included deputy director, assistant director, deputy special agent in charge, assistant special agent in charge, supervisory special agent, and special agent at offices in Florida, Washington DC (HQ), Maryland, and Texas.
-He was the deputy director of his agency’s national emergency preparedness division and assistant director for its national firearms and tactical training division.
-His over 40 publications and many domestic and international presentations address the important need for cooperation, coordination, and collaboration between public health, emergency management, and law enforcement, especially in pandemic preparedness.
+Robert C. Hutchinson, a long-time contributor to Domestic Preparedness, was a former police chief and deputy special agent in charge with the U.S. Department of Homeland Security (DHS), Homeland Security Investigations in Miami, Florida.
+He retired after more than 28 years as a special agent with DHS and the legacy U.S. Customs Service.
+He was previously the deputy director for the agency’s national emergency preparedness division and assistant director for its national firearms and tactical training division.
+His over 40 writings and presentations often address the important need for cooperation, coordination and collaboration between the fields of public health, emergency management and law enforcement, especially in the area of pandemic preparedness.
 He received his graduate degrees at the University of Delaware in public administration and Naval Postgraduate School in homeland security studies.
+He currently serves on the Domestic Preparedness Advisory Board.